pgtipping/the-synth-rag/memory-bank/activeContext.md

 1. **Short-term (1-2 days)**:

-   - Complete the file upload component with progress indicators
-   - Implement the document processing pipeline
+   - Deploy to staging environment for testing
+   - Run comprehensive tests in the staging environment
+   - Fix any issues found during testing
-   - Connect the chat interface to the RAG backend
+   - Deploy to production
-   - Add streaming response functionality

 2. **Medium-term (3-7 days)**:

-   - Implement multiple use case templates
+   - Implement monitoring and logging
-   - Add authentication for demo users
+   - Add analytics tracking
-   - Implement file management (listing, deletion)
+   - Optimize performance
-   - Add error handling and fallback mechanisms
+   - Enhance error handling
-   - Implement the "Hire Me" CTAs and contact form

 3. **Long-term (8+ days)**:
-   - Add analytics for tracking user engagement
+   - Add more use case templates
-   - Implement A/B testing for different UI variations
+   - Implement user authentication
    - Add more sophisticated document processing features
-   - Optimize performance and reduce latency
-   - Prepare for mobile app development
+   - Develop mobile app version

 ## Active Decisions and Considerations

 ### Technical Decisions

-1. **File Storage Solution**:

-   - Currently evaluating Firebase Storage vs. Vercel Blob
-   - Considerations: Cost, ease of integration, automatic expiration
+1. **Deployment Platform**:

-   - Leaning towards Vercel Blob for simplicity and integration with Next.js
+   - Decided to use Vercel for deployment
+   - Created vercel.json configuration file
+   - Set up environment variables for Vercel

-2. **Authentication Approach**:
+2. **Database Configuration**:

-   - Considering whether to implement full authentication or use anonymous sessions
-   - Trade-off between user experience and security/tracking
-   - Current plan: Start with anonymous sessions, add optional sign-up later

-3. **Document Processing Strategy**:
-   - Deciding between client-side vs. server-side processing
-   - Considerations: Performance, security, user experience
-   - Current approach: Initial client-side validation, then server-side processing
+   - Updated database configuration to support both development and production
+   - Created migration script for initializing the database schema
+   - Added SSL support for production database connections

+3. **Security Enhancements**:
+   - Implemented CORS middleware for API routes
+   - Added proper error handling for API routes
+   - Ensured environment variables are properly secured

 ### UX Considerations

-1. **File Upload Experience**:

-   - How to provide clear guidance on what files to upload for each use case
-   - How to handle large files and show progress
-   - How to communicate processing status
+1. **Error Handling**:

+   - Improved error messages for API routes
+   - Added proper error handling for chat responses
+   - Enhanced error feedback for users

-2. **Chat Interface Design**:
+2. **Documentation**:

-   - How to display citations and references to source documents
-   - How to handle streaming responses visually
-   - How to provide feedback when the system is thinking/processing

-3. **Mobile Experience**:
-   - How to adapt the file upload experience for mobile devices
-   - How to ensure the chat interface is usable on smaller screens
-   - How to handle limited bandwidth and processing power
+   - Updated README with deployment instructions
+   - Added project structure documentation
+   - Included environment setup instructions

 ### Open Questions

-1. How to effectively demonstrate the value of RAG vs. regular chatbots to users?
+1. How to effectively monitor the application in production?
 2. What metrics should we track to measure the effectiveness of the demo?
-3. How to balance between showcasing technical capabilities and maintaining a simple UX?
+3. How to handle rate limiting and usage quotas for the OpenAI API in a production environment?
-4. What is the optimal chunk size for different document types to balance context and relevance?
+4. What is the optimal database configuration for production?
-5. How to handle rate limiting and usage quotas for the OpenAI API in a demo environment?
+5. How to implement proper logging for debugging in production?